jasj/ApprizDemo/doc/getRulesByProduct.md

     "description": "Alert me when there are more than <[trxNo]> local purchases in the last <[idTime]>.", "trxNo": 3,
     "idTime" : 2
+  },
+  {
+    "idRule" : "rtysds/ddfkndn/UY858wEgkas+dlfkdkdkdkgj54ojRjff1kcAxW1venoifn==",
+    "ruleName" : "Purchase amount in a supermarket", "description" : "Alert me when any individual transaction in a supermarket is over <amount>.", "singleAmount": 200
   }

 ]
 ```